 Mattera's Jumbos achieve academically and in the community as well.
 Fifteen members of the 2018 squad earned Division III National Academic Squad honors from the NFHCA for carrying grade point averages of 3.30 or higher.
 Former Jumbo Annie Artz received 2017 Academic All-America honors, while last year's squad produced seven Academic All-NESCAC recipients (3.50 GPA or better).
 The team has an excllent 3.428 cumulatve grade point average.
 During the 2018-19 year, Tufts Field Hockey hosted a Girls in Sports day for Big Sisters of Masschusetts Bay.
 They also held a clinic for adult Special Olympians in Athens, Greece during their international trip this past June.

 NESCAC's Coach of the Year in 2008 and in 2009, Mattera was hired as the sixth coach of Tufts Field Hockey in June 2004.
 A 2000 Boston University graduate, she was a four-year standout and captain of the 1999 team.
 She led the Terriers to an undefeated America East Conference championship that season.

 An assistant coach at Holy Cross prior to Tufts, Mattera won two Massachusetts state championships while playing for the Walpole High School team in 1994 and 1995.
 As a member of US Field Hockey's national indoor team, she won a silver medal at the Pan Am Games in December 2005.

-Coach Mattera and her husband Chuck have two daughters - Lucy and Maddie - and live in South Boston.
+Coach Mattera and her husband Chuck have two daughters - Lucy and Maddie - and live in Wakefield.